npanagop/image_size/README.md

 up low definition wallpapers from a collection of wallpapers.

 TODO: Add usage with examples to readme
+TODO: Add verbose option argument
+TODO: Add argument option to search only for width, height, both or either(&& or ||)

 Supports PNG, JPEG, GIF, BMP, ICO and TIF image format.